 How to Ripen Pears: Pears purchased in the store often need to be ripened at home.
 Simply keep pears at room temperature, checking the neck for ripeness each day until ripe.
 Once they are ripe, place them in the refrigerator to slow further ripening for up to 5 days.
 Only refrigerate pears to slow their ripening and keep them firm and crisp.

-Pears are an excellent snack or simple meal choice.
+Pears are an Excellent Snack or simple meal choice.
 Try pairing them with almond butter, yogurt, cheese or even cured meats (like ham or salami) for easy, delectable results.
-Pears are an excellent source of dietary fiber (one medium sized pear provides 24% of the daily recommended value) and a good source of vitamin C (provides 10% of the daily recommended value).
+Pears are an excellent source of dietary fiber (one medium sized pear provides 21% of the daily recommended value) and contain vitamin C (provides 8% of the daily recommended value).
 Pears contain no saturated fat, sodium or cholesterol.
 A medium pear has 100 calories and pears are suitable for vegetarian, vegan and gluten free diets.

 USA Pears University Sampling Training Video Courses